 The real question is: can you train yourself to fall asleep faster?
 Your body and brain are both super easy to trick into falling asleep.
-All you need to do is train yourself to do some exercises before going to bed, or in some cases, in the daytime so that you can fall asleep faster.
+All you need to do is train yourself to do some exercises before going to bed, or in some cases, in the daytime, to fall asleep faster.

 When it comes to having a good sleep, the primary obstacle is the inability to fall asleep.
-We are going to go over some breathing exercises that can help you fall asleep more quickly.
+We will go over some breathing exercises that can help you fall asleep more quickly.

 Try for a very brief meditation session before going to sleep.
-To do this, sit straight with your legs crossed, and lean your head slightly forward.
+Sit straight with your legs crossed and lean your head slightly forward to do this.
 Take deep breaths.
 And generally, increase the length of your inhales.
 In a series of deep breaths, wait from one to five seconds before you breathe out.
 When you reach the five-second inhale, start over from one second.
 This pattern focuses your mind on breathing rather than restless thoughts and stressful daily events.
 Keep up with this exercise for ten minutes.

 2. Breathing Through Your Mouth

 Have you ever noticed that you pant when you’re excited?
 This pant is because breathing through your nose is more relaxing than through your mouth.
 In this exercise, you block one of your nostrils with your finger and breathe through the other.
 After this, you block the other nostril and breathe out through the other one.
 This breathing control technique is one of Yoga’s basic techniques and is generally referred to as Nadi Shodhana.

 3. The Military Method